Freedom Convoy: Canada trucker protests force car plant shutdowns

 The demonstrations began late last month in central Ottawa, where about 400 trucks remain.

-But since Monday, drivers have also been blocking the largest international suspension bridge in the world at a border crossing that accounts for about a quarter of US-Canada trade.

-The closure of the Ambassador Bridge by about 100 protesters in their big rigs has been denounced by trade groups.
-The span connects Windsor, Ontario, to Detroit, in the US state of Michigan.

-Michelle Krebs, a senior analyst with Autotrader in Detroit, told AFP that North American assembly plants relied on timely parts deliveries across the suspension bridge.
+Michelle Krebs, a senior analyst with Autotrader in Detroit, told AFP that North American assembly plants relied on timely parts deliveries across the Ambassador Bridge.

 She said the car industry was "a significant portion of the economy and an important portion of consumer spending - it's the second-largest purchase people make - and it's been hampered in the past year".